Heybeliada

-In winter the island's population is only about 5,500, but in summer, the owners of summer houses return and the population swells to approximately 30,000.
+In winter the island's population is only about 4,400, but in summer, the owners of summer houses return and the population swells to approximately 30,000.

 Launched in 2008, TCG Heybeliada, used by the Turkish Navy is named after the island.

-Until 2020, the only vehicles permitted on the island were ambulances, fire tenders, police cars etc; the only official form of transport was by horse-drawn phaeton.
+Until 2020, the only vehicles permitted on the island were ambulances, fire tenders, police cars etc.; the only official form of transport was by horse-drawn phaeton.
 However, as tourism steadily increased animal-rights activists became increasingly concerned about the horses' welfare and so the phaetons were withdrawn in favour of electric vehicles.

 The island is served by Şehir Hatları ferries from Kabataş and Eminönü on the European side of İstanbul and Kadıköy and Bostanci on the Asian side.

 Geography

-Heybeli only covers 2.35 sqm but has four hills - Ümit Tepesi (Hope Hill, 85m/278ft), Değirmen Tepesi (Mill Hill, 136m/446ft), Köy Tepesi (Village Hill, 128m/420ft) and Baltıcıoğlu Tepes (Woodcutter's Son Hill, 98m/322ft).
+Heybeli only covers 2.35 sqm but has four hills - Ümit Tepesi (Hope Hill, 85m/278 ft), Değirmen Tepesi (Mill Hill, 136m/446 ft), Köy Tepesi (Village Hill, 128m/420 ft) and Baltıcıoğlu Tepes (Woodcutter's Son Hill, 98m/322 ft).